Skip to main content

 Unforgettable: The Civil Rights Photography of Cecil Williams

 Cecil Williams (b.
-1937) is a veteran photojournalist and native of Orangeburg, SC, where he owns and operates the South Carolina Civil Rights Museum.
+1937) is a veteran photojournalist and native of Orangeburg, SC.
 Williams documented many significant stories and events during the civil rights era, including the prosecution of Briggs v.
 Elliott (early 1950s) and the Orangeburg Massacre (1968).
 At age 14, Williams became the youngest contributing photographer to JET magazine.
+Williams’ career spans over 70 years; he has authored several books and serves as the director of the South Carolina Civil Rights Museum.

-This exhibition will feature a selection of Williams’ photographs along with interpretation for each, emphasizing Williams’ work while more broadly addressing the role of photography in Civil Rights.
-This will be the first exhibition of photography offered at the Florence County Museum, as well as the first exhibition to emphasize civil rights to be presented in the Special Exhibit Gallery.
+This exhibition features a selection of Williams’ photographs, accompanied by interpretive text for each, highlighting Williams’ work while also exploring the broader role of photography in the Civil Rights movement.
+This is the first photography exhibition to be featured in the museum's Special Exhibit Gallery.

 Translate